Terms of Reference – Remuneration committee

 - The quorum for any meeting shall be two.

-- Other people e.g. the Chairman of the Board, the Group Chief Executive or the Group VP Personnel, may be invited to attend and speak at the meeting at the request of the Chairman of the Committee.
+- Other people e.g. the Group Chief Executive or the Group VP Human Resources, may be invited to attend and speak at the meeting at the request of the Chairman of the Committee.

 - In the absence of the Chairman of the Committee, the remaining members present shall elect one of their number to chair the meeting.